Mt. Gilead State Park, south of Mansfield Ohio, is a small Ohio State Park that offers a getaway in nature for families!

-There is a small, natural-themed playground on the property with a tunnel, slides, climbing structures and swings.
-There is also a basketball court and volleyball court available as well as disc golf.
+Further into the park, there is a small, natural-themed playground on the property with a tunnel, slides, climbing structures and swings.
+Also in this area, there is also a basketball court and a disc golf course.

 Picnic areas are located throughout the park.
 There are convenient pavilion areas near the restrooms and across from the playground.